Epidemic spreading under mutually independent intra- and inter-host pathogen evolution

-To test our predicted phase transition we simulated an array of $1,050$ realizations of Eqs.\ (\ref{mu}) - (\ref{Mutation}), representing different epidemiological scenarios.
-We varied $R_0$ from $0$ to $1.5$, \textit{i.e}.\ from non-transmissible to highly contagious, and scanned a spectrum of mutation rates from $\sigma = 10^{-3}$ to $\sigma = 10$, spanning four orders of magnitude.
-Simulating each scenario $50$ times we observe the probability $P$ for the disease to spread.
-This is done by tracking the pathogen's long-term prevalence $\rho = \rho(t \rightarrow \infty)$ and counting the realizations in which $\rho \rightarrow 0$ vs.\ those where $\rho > 0$.
+To test prediction (\ref{Boundary}) we simulate in Fig.\ \ref{FigPhases}i an array of $1,050$ realizations of Eqs.\ (\ref{Infection1}) - (\ref{DpsiDist}), representing different epidemiological scenarios.
+We varied $R_0$ from $0$ to $1.5$, \textit{i.e}.\ from non-transmissible to pandemic, and scanned a spectrum of mutation rates from $\sigma = 10^{-3}$ to $\sigma = 10$, spanning four orders of magnitude.
+Simulating each scenario $50$ times we observe the probability $P$ for the disease to gain coverage.
+This is done by tracking the total fraction of recovered individuals $r_\infty = \int_{0}^{\infty} \eta(t) \dif t$ and counting the realizations in which $r_\infty \rightarrow 0$ vs.\ those where $r_\infty > 0$ (Supplementary Section 5.1).
 As predicted, we find that the pandemic state, classically observed only at $R_0 \ge 1$, now extends to lower $R_0$ in the presence of sufficiently rapid mutations.
-This gives rise to the \textit{mutated phase} (green), in which an initially decaying contagion suddenly turns pandemic.
-The transition between the lethargic and the mutated states (grey zone) is well-approximated by our theoretical prediction of Eq.\ (\ref{Boundary}), depicted by the black solid line.
+This gives rise to the \textit{mutation-driven phase} (green), in which an initially decaying contagion suddenly turns pandemic.
+The boundaries of this phase (grey zone) are, indeed, well-approximated by our theoretically predicted (\ref{Boundary}), as depicted by the black solid line separating the infection-free from the mutation-driven phases.

+\textbf{ Explosive transition}.\ Unlike the classic pandemic threshold, the mutation-driven phase shift is of explosive nature, \cite{Boccaletti:2016,D'Souza:2019} capturing a first-order phase-transition (Fig.\ \ref{FigPhases}j).
+This is because once a critical mutation occurs, the pathogen gains prevalence, providing opportunities for additional mutations that push $\av \psi(t)$ ever higher.
+This creates a positive feedback, which, in turn, leads to a discontinuous \textit{jump} in $r_\infty$:\ below the boundary of (\ref{Boundary}) the total fraction of infected individuals is $r_\infty \to 0$, yet once we cross this boundary, it abruptly rises to $r_\infty \lesssim 1$.